Executive Director: Pierre Cenerelli

 Allison joined the GSS team as an Administrative Assistant in October 2015.
 She received an M.Sc. in Earth Sciences from SFU’s Engineering Geology and Resource Geotechnics Research Group, a B.Sc. in Geography, and a certificate in Business Administration.
 Allison has previously experience as a legal assistant for the Department of Justice and as an Executive Assistant with Aboriginal Affairs Canada.
 Allison currently volunteers her time as an Editorial Board member and Tri-Cities Vice-Chair for the Association of Professional Engineers and Geoscientists.

-The Administrative Assistant is responsible for many duties around the GSS office including: managing the lounge and coffee service, booking rooms, scheduling meetings, distributing cheques to students, managing the website and social media streams, answering inquiries, creating electronic content and designing posters.
-Additionally, the Administrative Assistant assists student leaders and other staff with GSS projects and events.
+The Executive Assistant is responsible for many duties around the GSS office including: managing the lounge and coffee service, booking rooms, scheduling meetings, distributing cheques to students, managing the website and social media streams, answering inquiries, creating electronic content and designing posters.
+Additionally, the Executive Assistant assists student leaders and other staff with GSS projects and events.